hmcldryl/KaEatSaan/README.md

 - Your tita's secret restaurant recommendations

 ## Contributing 🤝
 Want to help make KaEatSaan more awesome?
 Tara!
-Check out our contribution guidelines.
+Check out the contribution guidelines.

 ## Bug Reports 🐛
 Found a bug?
 Create an issue!
-Wag mahiya, we appreciate your help in making the app better!
+Wag mahiya, I appreciate your help in making the app better!

 ## License 📄
 MIT License - Feel free to use our code, pero wag naman sobra sobra! 😉

-## The Team 👥
+## About the Developer 👥
-Just a bunch of hungry developers who got tired of the "Ikaw bahala" syndrome.
+Just a hungry developer who got tired of the "Ikaw bahala" syndrome.

 ## Special Thanks 🙏
-- To all the indecisive food lovers out there
+- To all my indecisive food lover tropas out there
-- Sa mga karinderiang nagpapakain sa amin during development
+- Sa mga karinderiang kinakainan ko during lunch time at sa mga bike rides
-- Kay Manong Guard na laging tinuturuan kami ng bagong kainan
 - Sa lahat ng nag-suggest ng "Kahit saan" - you inspired this app!

 ---
-Made with ❤️ and lots of instant noodles in the Philippines 🇵🇭
+Made with ❤️ and lots of chaolong in the Puerto Princesa, Palawan 🇵🇭

-*"Pag bumigay ang powers ng KaEatSaan, McDo na lang tayo."* - The Dev Team
+*"Pag bumigay ang powers ng KaEatSaan, edi mag pares na lang tayo."* - Dada

 #SaanTayoKakain #KaEatSaanNa #NoMoreIkawBahala